Custom Orthotics in Calgary

 Custom, Customized, and Off-the-Shelf.

-• Custom foot orthoses are prescription medical devices designed to adjust and control the functions of the foot and its alignment with the lower leg.
+- Custom foot orthoses are prescription medical devices designed to adjust and control the functions of the foot and its alignment with the lower leg.
 They are prescribed to address injury-causing motions including excessive pronation (collapsing-in) and supination (rolling-out) and make standing, walking and running more efficient.
-Some custom foot orthoses are designed to redistribute the pressure on the bottom of the foot in order to alleviate pain from corns, calluses or bony prominences.Genuine, custom foot orthoses are made by starting with a thorough exam by a qualified healthcare professional.
-Following the exam, the practitioner will take impressions of you feet (plaster or impression foam) and complete a detailed prescription form.
-Your casts and prescription form are then sent to a Professional Lab where your orthoses are made by technicians with appropriate training and qualifications.
+Some custom foot orthoses are designed to redistribute the pressure on the bottom of the foot in order to alleviate pain from corns, calluses or bony prominences.
+Genuine, custom foot orthoses are made by starting with a thorough exam by a qualified healthcare professional.
+Following the exam, the practitioner will take impressions of your feet (plaster or impression foam) and complete a detailed prescription form.
+Your casts and prescription form are then sent to a professional lab where your orthoses are made by technicians with appropriate training and qualifications.

-• Customized devices are relatively new in the market and can be difficult to distinguish from genuine custom foot orthoses.
+- Customized devices are relatively new in the market and can be difficult to distinguish from genuine custom foot orthoses.
 They are commonly a product of computerized pressure platform systems that capture and display pressure information and are typically made by modifying and/or adding components to a pre-manufactured insole.
 Unfortunately, they are often marketed as “custom” and sold at similar prices.
 One way to tell the difference between custom and customized devices is if a plaster cast or foam impression is not taken of your feet, you won’t be getting genuine custom orthoses.
 Walking or standing on a pressure mat with a colourful graphic display is an excellent way to evaluate some aspects of foot function and pressure distribution.
 In qualified hands, pressure mapping can be a useful clinical evaluation tool but the technology does not capture true, three-dimensional impressions of your feet.
 Beware of the slick sales “spin”.
-If there is not cast, it isn’t custom.
+If there is no cast, it isn’t custom.

-• Off-the-Shelf devices are commonly found in retail drug, sports and shoe stores as well as some specialty shops.
+- Off-the-Shelf devices are commonly found in retail drug, sports and shoe stores as well as some specialty shops.
 Some foot health care professionals recommend them for minor foot problems.
 They rarely cost more the $35.00-$50.00 and the better quality ones can provide a good measure of support and cushioning.
 Popular brands sold in Canada include, Spenco®, Superfeet®, and Sole®.